The 11 best day trips from Tulum

-A busy but still lovely beach where you can swim with friendly turtles just a few arm-strokes from the shore.
+A busy but still lovely beach where you can swim with friendly sea turtles just a few arm-strokes from the shore.
 Certainly, an experience that I wouldn’t miss.
-Here I am telling you where it is and how to enjoy it to the fullest.
+Read about Akumal beach on my complete guide to Akumal and Swimming with the Turtle.

 Kaan Luum lagoon

 An oasis of peace at just 10 km north of downtown Tulum, this beautiful calming mirror of water is waiting for you.
-You can check out this post to know more about it, and also check out a few cenotes on the way.
+You can check out my guide to Kaan Luum to know more about it, and also check out a few cenotes on the way to the lagoon.

 The setting is spectacular, just beside the main road but right into the deep jungle, ironically.

-Right after jump into history, you deserve a little relax and a refreshing deep into the Lagoon of the Biosphere of Sian ka’an and let your body float on a transparent river in between the Sian ka-aan Lagoon. it’s an experience that I would really suggest you should have.
+Right after a jump into history with a visit to the Archeological site, you deserve a little relaxation and a refreshing deep into the Lagoon of the Biosphere of Sian ka’an and let your body float on a transparent river in between the Sian ka-an Lagoon.
+If you want to choose among all the Tulum tours, I would suggest you pick a tour to the Sian Ka’an reserve.
+It’s an experience that I would really suggest you should have.

 I hope this has offered you useful tips for your next trip.
 And if you wish to know more, check back later on because I will add more activities and places right here!
 Enjoy!